NomitRwt/DiplomaProject/README.md

 # Diploma Project
+## Overview
+Prior to starting, the following papers were recommended for the project.

+1. Papers [1] and [2] provide a benchmark data for **RGBD SLAM** and **Scene Understanding** respectively.
+2. Paper [3] proposes a robust method for reconstruction of indoor scenes, which is used in the library.
+3. Paper [4] introduces the open3d library.

-## Intro
+## Introduction

-The script used in the project is available as a .py file in the repository.
+The script used in the project is available as a ProjectFile.py in the repository.
 The script is also divided into three parts according to the dataset.
-Small changes can be made to the varaibles according to the process being used.
+Small changes can be made to the variables according to the process being used.
 Three input datasets used in the project are:

 1. A self generated point cloud via structure through motion.
-The files are available with the name electrical pole and a subsequent cropped point cloud also, which was generated in the process
+The files are available with the name electrical pole and a subsequent cropped point cloud also, which was generated in the process.

 2. Two scans for ITC building Enschede for understanding manuel registration.
-The sample format is available to understand the structure of the input file into the open3d.
+The sample.txt is available to understand the structure of the input file into the open3d.

-3. Benchmark dataset used in [3] The whole reconstruction pipeline is available at the github repository for the open3d.
+3. Benchmark dataset used in [3].
+The whole reconstruction pipeline is available at the github repository for the open3d.
+The project was not restricted to the data mention in the reference list.
 The implementation is very stright-forward.
 Link to the dataset and repository: http://redwood-data.org/indoor/ , https://github.com/intel-isl/Open3D

 ## Outline Objectives